Why You’ve Got A Dog Coughing & Gagging Its Head Off

 Your veterinarian can prescribe medication to alleviate the cough.
 Be sure to keep your pup away from other dogs until they are no longer contagious.

-Vaccines like the Bordetella vaccine and Canine Influenza vaccine can protect your dog from getting kennel cough.
+Likewise, the Bordetella vaccine and Canine Influenza vaccine can protect your dog from getting kennel cough.
 Your vet can administer them as an injection or nasal spray.
+Talk to your vet about these vaccines, especially if your dog is boarded frequently.

 Dogs sometimes swallow things that they shouldn’t, or they play with sticks or bones that can splinter and lodge in the throat.
 Coughing is your dog’s attempt to expel the foreign object.

-- If you suspect a foreign object is lodged in the throat, seek veterinary care as this could block the airway or cause infection.
+But if the foreign object is wedged tightly in the throat, your dog won’t be able to clear it.
+Look around for clues to determine if your dog recently chewed on or ate something that could have lodged in the throat.
+If you suspect a foreign object is lodged in the throat, seek veterinary care as this could block the airway or cause infection.

 Sometimes, the cough or gag is a result of your dog eating too fast and the food going down the “wrong pipe” (the trachea, which leads to the lungs, instead of the esophagus, which leads to the stomach).
 Just keep a close eye on your pup after an incident like this.